Dolly Castro Barely Contains Her Assets In Nude Lingerie & Tight Leather Pants

 Happy Tuesday loves☀️ I’ve been feeling energized a lot more than usual lately and it’s because of @1stphorm ‘s newest fat loss creation 1-DBO.
 This thermogenic supplement isn’t like anything I have ever used.
 Besides the energy I am getting(I’m crushing all my workouts & cardio sessions ) , my cravings have gone down significantly, and I’m waking up leaner ????????.
 I’m obsessed with this one!
 If you have any questions on 1stphorm products or fitness drop them below ???????? ????

-Earlier this week, The Inquisitr shared that the Nicaraguan-born model has been delighting her fans with a number of sexy photos and neon seems to be her color as of late.
+Earlier this week, The Inquisitr shared that the Nicaraguan-born model has been delighting her fans with a number of sexy photos, with a preference for neon colors standing out as of late.
 In one of her most recent shares, the model tagged herself at Huntington Beach, California, and she looked like a pro as she struck a pose just outside of a white car.
 The model’s amazing figure was on display for her army of Instagram fans as she rocked a skimpy, neon-yellow bra, which offered generous views of cleavage.
 She paired the hot look with some gray booty shorts, but it was her taut tummy and toned legs that stole the show in the image.

 Like most of her posts, this one earned the bombshell rave reviews from fans.